postgres-ai/postgres-checkup/HELP.md

 ### K002 Workload type ("First-word" Analysis)

 Helps to understand which type of workload is the most frequent (selects, inserts, updates, etc.) during the observation period.
-The grouping is based on the first word of eveyr query.
+The grouping is based on the first word of every query.

 ### K003 Top-50 Queries by total_time